10 peculiar folk themes from the 60s

-When he delivers a song that later becomes popular, the singer-songwriter is just its creator and first performer, he has no control over how others will fix it and the song's later life is quite another story.
+When he delivers a song that later becomes popular, the singer-songwriter is just its creator and first performer.
+He has no control over how others will fix it and the song's later life is quite another story.
+The secondary fate experienced by each of the ten folk themes below is instructive in this regard:

 The song ‘Hey Joe’ was recorded and copyrighted in 1962 by Billy Roberts and became a favourite among West Coast musicians by 1965-66.